Creating a bytecode based programming language, part 3

 Third and last post about creating a compiler and an interpreter.

-expression identified during the token reduction to an instruction (each expression kind is mapped to an instruction class).
+We convert each expression identified during the token reduction to an instruction (each expression kind is mapped to an instruction class).

 The set of instruction objects obtained after having converted all expressions is the bytecode.